Sarah Bloom Raskin: Post-government career

 During the 2017–2018 academic year, Raskin was a distinguished visiting professor at the University of Maryland Francis King Carey School of Law.

 During the 2018–2019 and 2019–2020 academic years, Raskin was a Rubenstein Fellow at Duke University.
 As a Rubenstein Fellow, she worked closely with the Rethinking Regulation program at Duke's Kenan Institute for Ethics and with the Global Financial Markets Center at Duke Law School to improve the public's understanding of markets and regulation.
 In particular, she led a research agenda that sought to shape a new relationship between regulation and resilience in financial markets.
 It also explored opportunities to harness cyber-data and turn it into a public asset rather than a liability.

-In November 2020, Bloom Raskin was reported to be under consideration for secretary of the treasury in the Biden administration.
+In November 2020, Raskin was reported to be under consideration for secretary of the treasury in the Biden administration.
 In 2021, she was mentioned as a potential candidate to lead the Office of the Comptroller of the Currency (OCC).

 Second Federal reserve nomination

 On January 14, 2022, Raskin was nominated by the Biden administration to serve as vice chairwoman for banking supervision at the Federal Reserve Board of Governors.
 Hearings were held before the Senate Banking Committee on February 3, 2022.
 Her nomination was opposed by Republican lawmakers, who boycotted a committee vote to advance her nomination to the entire Senate.
-This was in opposition to her views on the use of monetary policy to encourage the fossil-fuel industry to address climate change, as well as her work for the payments firm Reserve Trust.
-On March 14, Democratic senator Joe Manchin indicated that he wouldn't support Raskin's nomination, which was seen as "potentially dooming her chances for confirmation".
-On March 15, the Biden administration withdrew the nomination, at her request.
+On March 14, Democratic senator Joe Manchin indicated that he would not support Raskin's nomination, which was seen as "potentially dooming her chances for confirmation".
+On March 15, at her request, the Biden administration withdrew the nomination.
+In her letter to President Biden, Raskin stated that it was her "considered view that the perils of climate change must be added to the list of serious risks that the Federal Reserve considers as it works to ensure the stability and resiliency of our economy and financial system."

 President Biden blamed Raskin's defeat on "baseless attacks from industry and conservative interest groups."